 Just one week after Miller's appearance first aired, Roy Rogers and Dale Evans guest starred in an Old West-themed episode.
 During a medley of western favorites, Evans teases her husband over his yodeling performance while name-dropping a family friend and Hollywood peer: "Who do you think you are, Gene Autry?"

 Crystal Gayle (Season 4, 1979)

-Crystal Gayle and Loretta Lynn became the first and only sibling duo to guest star on The Muppet Show after Gayle's Nov.
+Crystal Gayle and Loretta Lynn became the first and only sibling duo to guest star on separate Muppet Show episodes after Gayle's Nov.
 1979 appearance.

 "I loved taping The Muppet Show in London.
 Jim Henson, Frank Oz and all the Muppets made me feel like a part of their family," says Gayle in a press release.

 A gorgeous and surreal performance of "We Must Believe in Magic" highlight's Gayle's interactions with the Muppets.